CNSCP/cns-onboarding/README.md

 This repository contains an application that enables device onboarding, written in [Node.js](https://nodejs.org/en/about).
 The application is used to configure context and token information before running CNS Dapr in a boot  sequence.

-At startup, the application checks for the existence of `CNS_CONTEXT` and if present, no action is taken and the application exits.
+At startup, the application checks for the existence of the `CNS_CONTEXT` environment variable and if present, no action is taken and the application exits.

 When running, the application asks a broker for context details and does not terminate until those details are received and the appropriate environment variables are set.
 At this point, the device may continue booting.